 Maternal death and pregnancy related complications remain a serious concern.
 In recent years, researchers discovered alarmingly high rates of maternal mortality in the state.
 Extending Medicaid for a full year postpartum would implement the top recommendation of Texas' Maternal Mortality & Morbidity Review Committee (MMMRC) and promote health for moms and babies during the critical first year of a baby's life.
-As the MMMRC explains, access to comprehensive healthcare services before, during, and after pregnancy could help identify and properly manage health conditions before they become life-threatening.2
+The MMMRC explains, access to comprehensive healthcare services before, during, and after pregnancy could help identify and properly manage health conditions before they become life-threatening.
+Currently, new mothers in Texas maintain Medicaid coverage for only 60 days following the end of pregnancy.
+Women no longer are automatically enrolled from Medicaid into HTW.
+This abrupt termination of care without a smooth transition into another program puts new mothers at risk of delayed care, at a time when the risk of pregnancy-related death or morbidity still is high.

-HB 133 aimed to implement 6 months of postpartum coverage for women following delivery or miscarriage.
+In the 87th Legislative Session, HB 133 aimed to implement 6 months of postpartum coverage for women following delivery or miscarriage.
 However, by limiting proposed coverage to only 6 months instead of 12 months, this legislation did not take advantage of the simplified State Plan Amendment (SPA) process.
 Of the 36 states that have implemented or are in the process of implementing 12-month postpartum coverage, a large majority (26) have utilized the quicker SPA process.